acolombier/mixxx-website/content/news/2024-06-30-stem-support.md

 ## Explore New Creative Horizons with Mixxx's Latest Feature: Stem Mixing

-We are excited to introduce a major new feature in Mixxx: Stem Mixing.
-This innovative tool, inspired by Native Instruments' concept from their Traktor Pro software, allows you to separate and manipulate different elements of a track in real-time.
-But what exactly are stems?
+We're excited to bring a powerful new feature to Mixxx: Stem Mixing.
+While the concept of stems — separate audio tracks for different elements of a song — has been a staple in digital audio workstations (DAWs) for years, it’s now making its way into live DJing.
+Typically, a song is divided into stems like drums, bassline, harmony, and vocals.
+In a DAW, these individual tracks allow producers to have granular control during the production process.

-Stems are individual audio tracks that make up a complete song.
-Typically, a song is split into four main stems: drums, bassline, harmony, and vocals.
-By isolating these elements, you can remix, mashup, and edit tracks on the fly, providing a new level of flexibility and creativity in your DJ sets.
+Now, with Stem Mixing in Mixxx, you can take that same level of control into your DJ sets.
+Built on top of [Native Instrument' Open Specification](https://www.stems-music.com) This feature enables you to isolate and manipulate these elements in real-time, allowing for live remixing, mashups, and creative edits on the fly.
+Whether you’re blending two tracks together or creating entirely new soundscapes, Stem Mixing offers a new dimension of flexibility and creativity for your performances.

 Mixxx now supports Native Instruments stem files, the current public specification for this format.
 Whether you're an amateur DJ eager to experiment with new techniques or a professional looking to enhance your performances, Stem Mixing in Mixxx offers powerful new capabilities to elevate your mixes.

-# Paving the Way for AI-Generated Stems
+## Paving the Way for AI-Generated Stems

 The introduction of Stem Mixing in Mixxx is just the beginning of a revolutionary journey in DJing technology.
 This feature not only enhances your current capabilities but also sets the stage for future innovations, particularly in the realm of AI-generated stems.
 The Mixxx community is actively exploring ways to integrate artificial intelligence to create stems on the fly, pushing the boundaries of what’s possible in live DJ performances.